bposzewiecka/PhaseDancerSimulator/README.md

-# Tree-Seg-Dup - Simulator of collapsed segmental duplications
+# PhaseDancerSimulator - Simulator of collapsed segmental duplications

-To account for a complex history of the formation of segmental duplications **Tree-Seg-Dup** simulates such regions based on the tree topology.
+To account for a complex history of the formation of segmental duplications **PhaseDancerSimulator** simulates such regions based on the tree topology.
 Fragment of the reference genome is assigned to the root of the tree.
 Child sequences are created by copying a parent node sequence and mutating each base at a fixed per base rate.
 Then, long-reads (PacBio or Oxford Nanopore) are simulated using [PBSIM2](https://github.com/yukiteruono/pbsim2).

-**Tree-Seg-Dup** outputs:
+**PhaseDancerSimulator** outputs:

 * image presenting tree topology.
 * XML file storing tree topology ([gexf](https://gephi.org/gexf/format/)).